lokdao/haskell-programming-from-first-principles/chapter02/README.md

 </br>

 ## Let and Where
-`let` introduces an expression meaning it can be used wherever you can have an expression, while `where` is a declaration.
+`let` introduces an expression; meaning it can be used wherever you can have an expression, while `where` is a declaration.

 **Example - let**
 ```haskell